csound-flossmanual/csound-floss/book/13-a-developing-plugin-opcodes.md

 alternative C++ class implementations for the examples discussed in this text can be extrapolated from the original C code.

-You may find additional information and examples at Csound's [Opcode SDK](https://github.com/csound/opcode_sdk) repository.
+You may find additional information and examples at Csound's&nbsp;
+[Opcode SDK](https://github.com/csound/opcode_sdk) repository.

 ## Csound data types and signals